supervisely-ecosystem/annotation-validator/README.md

 Application has two modes:

-- **Tagging**

-The annotation that fail to meet the criteria, will be marked with a tag.
+- **Tagging**: The annotation that fail to meet the criteria, will be marked with a tag.

-- **Autocorrect**

-The application will correct invalid figures if possible.
+- **Autocorrect**: The application will correct invalid figures if possible.

 ## How To Run